Beth Beato, Project Manager

 Olga Neyman is an MD/PhD student in Dr. Hershey’s lab.
 She received her bachelor’s degree in biomedical engineering and is currently pursuing her doctorate in neuroscience.
 Her primary research interests revolve around the development of myelin in Wolfram syndrome and the effects of hyperglycemia on functional connectivity.

-Samantha has worked in the Dept. of Psychiatry at Washington University for 16 years: 9 years in Child Psychiatry and 7 years in Adult Psychiatry.
+Samantha has worked in the Dept. of Psychiatry at Washington University for 18 years: 9 years in Child Psychiatry and 9 years in Adult Psychiatry.
 She joined the Hershey Lab in 2011.
-Samantha has a B.S. in Elementary Education, an MSW in Social Work/Family Therapy, and is currently pursuing an MA in Clinical Mental Health.
+Samantha has a B.S. in Elementary Education, an MSW in Social Work/Family Therapy, an MA in Clinical Mental Health Counseling and is a Provisionally Licensed Professional Counselor.
 In addition to coordinating the Annual International Wolfram Syndrome Research Clinic, she is currently responsible for coordination and implementation of research studies as well as administering semi-structured psychiatric interviews.
 In her spare time, Samantha enjoys baking, kayaking, and reading.

 Mary Katherine Ray, PhD

 Mary Katherine earned her PhD in Psychology with a concentration in Behavioral Neuroscience at The University of Alabama at Birmingham (UAB) in 2018.
-She is now a post-doctoral scholar in the Hershey lab where she primarily studies how blood glucose levels influence cognition in type 1 diabetes using neuroimaging techniques.
-In her free time, Mary Katherine enjoys exploring St. Louis, dancing, reading, traveling to Europe, and painting.
+She is now in her second year as a post-doctoral scholar in the Hershey lab where she primarily studies the impact of glucose variability on dynamic cognitive function in the daily lives of youth with type 1 diabetes.
+In her free time, Mary Katherine enjoys exploring St. Louis, dancing, reading, traveling, and painting.

 Jerrel is a Neuroimaging Engineer in the Hershey Lab.
 After years of working in small animal research, he joined the Hershey Lab in the summer of 2010.
 Within the lab, Jerrel primarily works on data analysis and technical assistance for Dr. Hershey and Dr. Shimony.
 When not in the lab, Jerrel enjoys research, sports, and spending time with his family.